 - Genetic information [see DAB].

-A district may not deny employment to, terminate the employment of, or discriminate with respect to employment against, a person that is or has been a debtor under federal bankruptcy laws, solely because the bankrupt or debtor is or has been a debtor under federal bankruptcy laws; was insolvent before the commencement of a bankruptcy case or during the case but before the debtor was granted or denied a discharge; or has not paid a debt that is dischargeable in the bankruptcy case or that was discharged under the bankruptcy laws.
+The ESC may not deny employment to, terminate the employment of, or discriminate with respect to employment against, a person who is or has been a debtor under federal bankruptcy laws solely because the bankrupt or debtor is or has been a debtor under federal bankruptcy laws; was insolvent before the commencement of a bankruptcy case or during the case but before the debtor was granted or denied a discharge; or has not paid a debt that is dischargeable in the bankruptcy case or that was discharged under the bankruptcy laws.
 11 U.S.C.
 525(a)

 Student Loan Repayment

 An ESC that issues a license may not take disciplinary action against a person based on the person's default on a student loan or breach of a student loan repayment contract or scholarship contract including by:

 - Denying the person's application for a license or license renewal;

 - Suspending the person's license; or

 - Taking other disciplinary action against the person.